turbosmurfen/spoton/README.md

 Thanks to [@Westor](https://github.com/westor7) for helping me out with fixing vulnerables and other things in the mIRC Beta Addon for Spoton.
 Thanks to [@moobsmc](https://github.com/moobsmc) for Stop Control for Spotify.
 Thanks to [@Madis0](https://github.com/Madis0) for helping me with the readme and other things.

-# Future for Spoton

-I want to thanks everyone that have helped me and also have tested Spoton from beta stage and upon latest version of Spoton.
-I have put my time on other things than learning me C++.
-And I want to say that I no longer is going to update Spoton.
-If someone else want to update Spoton or use it's code, feel free to do that.